muratk5n/thirdwave/en/README.md

 ---

-Currently less than 2% of labor is sufficient to produce food - this is the percentage of labor in farming.
+People will still work for extra pay.
+But in terms of the essentials, we need to remember currently less than 2% of US labor is sufficient to produce food - this is the percentage of labor in farming.
 That means the labor of 98% is already not necessary for the most essential item - sustenance.

 "If everyone could retire at 18 who would work and produce?"